netgloo/benjamin/readme.md

 ### Everyone loves fast websites

 Benjamin is made for building fast websites.
 With Benjamin you can rapidly create websites that load fast and with an amazing smooth and instant navigation between pages.
-Website's pages will be changed client-side, without any call to the server.
+Website's pages will be changed directly client-side, without any call to the server.

 ### Easy development

 Benjamin is easy to use.
 Also you will find some very useful features out of the box.
 Like a painless [multi-language support](#multi-language) and an easy way for adding [transitions effects](#page-transitions) changing page.
-Moreover you don't have to worry about URLs, fallbacks for browsers who doesn't supports `pushState`, or server side rendering, all of this will be managed by Benjamin.
+Moreover you don't have to worry about URLs, fallbacks for browsers who doesn't supports `pushState`, or server side rendering, all this will be managed by Benjamin.

 ### Run everywhere